 College: Arts, Humanities & Social Sciences

-Combining the study of ancient historical sources with the theory and practice of archaeology, this interdisciplinary programme offers the opportunity to explore the ancient civilisations of Greece, Rome, Egypt and the near east.
+By bringing together the study of ancient historical sources with the theory and practice of archaeology, you will explore the ancient civilisations of Greece, Rome, Egypt and the Near East.

 You will develop skills in the critical study of historical texts and the material remains of the ancient civilisations.
 You can choose to study the ancient languages, Greek and Latin, or modern languages.